Hostdon/pleroma/docs/administration/CLI_tasks/frontend.md

 === "OTP"

     ```sh
-    ./bin/pleroma_ctl frontend install pleroma
+    ./bin/pleroma_ctl frontend install pleroma-fe
     ```

 === "From Source"

     ```sh
-    mix pleroma.frontend install pleroma
+    mix pleroma.frontend install pleroma-fe
     ```

 This will download the latest build for the pre-configured `ref` and install it.
 It can then be configured as the one of the served frontends in the config file (see `primary` or `admin`).

 You can override any of the details.
-To install a pleroma build from a different URL, you could do this:
+To install a Pleroma-FE build from a different URL, you could do this:

 === "OTP"

     ```sh
-    ./bin/pleroma_ctl frontend install pleroma --ref 2hu_edition --build-url https://example.org/raymoo.zip
+    ./bin/pleroma_ctl frontend install pleroma-fe --ref 2hu_edition --build-url https://example.org/raymoo.zip
     ```

 === "From Source"

     ```sh
-    mix pleroma.frontend install pleroma --ref 2hu_edition --build-url https://example.org/raymoo.zip
+    mix pleroma.frontend install pleroma-fe --ref 2hu_edition --build-url https://example.org/raymoo.zip
     ```

 Similarly, you can also install from a local zip file.